posifo1/eportfolio/README.md

 # Unit 2: Users, Assessments and the Risk Management Process

+## Learning Outcomes

+## Activities/Assignments
+- Reflection: Discuss the balance between security measures and business agility.
+- Assignment: Case study analysis of a company’s security posture.

-## An Introduction to Security and Risk Management
+# Unit 3: Introduction to Threat Modelling and Management

 ## Learning Outcomes